musflood/pyramid-learning-journal/README.md

 Written in Python, with pytest for testing.
 Uses the web framework Pyramid with a scaffold built with the Cookiecutter pyramid-cookiecutter-alchemy.
 Deployed with Heroku.

 All tests passing in Python 2 and 3.
-Coverage for view functions at 100%.

 ## Contributors
 [Michael Shinners](https://github.com/mshinners) - Help building out the site using Pyramid

 ## Change Log
 **11-3-2017 6:19pm** - Templating for all pages using Jinja2, pages are now dynamically filled.
+View has 100% coverage on Python 2 and 3.

 **10-31-2017 10:25pm** - All pages are static, but successfully deployed to Heroku.
+View has 100% coverage on Python 2 and 3.